Online Energy Minimization Under A Peak Age of Information Constraint: Introduction

-The closest work to the considered problem in this paper, is on job scheduling with the speed scaling model \cite{yao1995scheduling,bansal2007speed}.
-In this model, jobs arrive at a server sequentially, and the server needs to process all the arriving jobs (with adaptive speed) before their corresponding deadlines, while consuming minimum energy.
-Note that the job scheduling problem allows policies to be preemptive, however, all jobs have to be completed by their deadlines.
+The problem considered in this paper, to minimize energy subject to peak AoI constraint is similar to the classical energy minimization problem of scheduling jobs with deadlines (say, \textsc{DeadlineSched}) \cite{yao1995scheduling,bansal2007speed}.
+With \textsc{DeadlineSched}, there is a single server that can process jobs at speed $s$ with power cost $P(s)$.
+Jobs with associated deadlines arrive sequentially, and the server needs to process all the arriving jobs before their corresponding deadlines, while consuming minimum energy.
 When power function is $P(s)=s^\alpha$ ($\alpha>1$), \cite{yao1995scheduling} proposed a causal preemptive policy for which the competitive ratio (i.e., the ratio of the energy consumed by the causal policy to the energy consumed by an optimal offline policy, maximized over all inputs) is at most $\alpha^\alpha$ \cite{bansal2007speed}.
-In the special case when the power function is $P(s)=2^s-1$, and all the packets are of equal size, with a common deadline, \cite{deshmukh2016online,rahman2020deadline} gave a $3$-competitive policy for the job scheduling problem.
+In the special case when the power function is $P(s)=2^s-1$, and all the packets are of equal size, with a common deadline, \cite{deshmukh2016online,rahman2020deadline} gave a $3$-competitive policy for \textsc{DeadlineSched}.

+The similarity between \textsc{DeadlineSched} and the considered problem stems from the fact that at each time instant, the peak AoI constraint imposes a deadline before which a new packet must be transmitted.
+However, the key difference between the two problems is that with \textsc{DeadlineSched} every job that arrives needs to be processed completely, while in the considered problem, there is only a peak AoI constraint which could be satisfied by transmitting only a subset of the generated packets.
+Since the objective is to minimize total energy, subject to peak AoI constraint, an additional challenge compared to \cite{yao1995scheduling,bansal2007speed} (where only speed and the order of processing is to be decided) is to identify the subset of packets to transmit.